-Acorns Make A Towering Oak Tree For Sale Affordable Grower Direct Prices Tennessee Wholesale Nursery
+Acorns Make A Towering Oak Tree

 Acorns are the fruits of oak trees.
 In the spring, oak trees begin to grow a tiny green acorn.
 By late fall and early winter, the acorns are a shiny brown and fully ripe.
 They start to fall from the tree.
 Acorns can't grow under the dense shade of their mother tree, but they don't have to.
-They depend mostly on squirrels to carry them far away.
-Squirrels love to eat tasty acorns, but they have to store a lot of them in secret places for the long winter.
-They are very successful at finding these great hiding spots, but sometimes forget precisely where they are.
-When that happens, the acorn will be left alone all winter long.
+They depend primarily on squirrels to carry them far away.
+Squirrels love to eat tasty acorns, but they have to store many of them in secret places for the long winter.
+They are very successful at finding these great hiding spots but sometimes forget precisely where they are.
+When that happens, the Acorn will be left alone all winter long.
 Then, in the spring, it will start to send a taproot into the earth and a sprout into the sky.
 Acorn sprouts become oak saplings in about five years.
 Seedlings grow into small oak trees after that, flowering and producing acorns of their own.
 Oak trees grow taller and taller every year.
 These trees can grow for hundreds of years, growing bigger and taller with each passing year.
-With enough time and space, the littlest acorn will develop into a mighty oak tree.
+With enough time and space, the littlest Acorn will develop into a mighty oak tree.

 Acorns, a Miracle of Nature